YukisCoffee/phroton-legacy/README.md

-In order for icons to display properly, you must enable `svg.context-properties.context.enabled` in about:config.
+In order for icons to display properly, you must enable `svg.context-properties.content.enabled` in about:config.
+(This is the case on FF91, but it doesn't seem to be so true around FF102)

 # Known issues